-- reduction # (str) how to reduce over the batch dimension using 'sum', 'mean' or 'none' (taking the individual scores) - dist_sync_on_step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)

-dist_sync_fnf (Optional[Callable]) - Callback that performs the allgather operation on the metric state.
+- reduction f(str) how to reduce over the batch dimension using 'sum', 'mean' or 'none' (taking the individual scores) - compute_on_step# (bool) Forward only calls update() and return None if this is set to False. - dist_sync_on_step (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process_group ((Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fn (Optional[Callable]) Callback that performs the allgather operation on the metric state.
 When None, DDP will be used to perform the all gather.